oatlog/oatlog/doc/extended_abstract/main.typ

   ],
 ) <rule-simplify-example>

 At the HIR, level (see @oatlog_architecture) we model a rewrite rule as a set of premise atoms, and actions (insertions and unifications).
-Implicit functionality rules can be applied to this IR to merge variables and duplicate premise atoms and insertions can be removed to simplify it, as shown in @rule-simplify-example.
+Functional dependency rules can be applied to this IR to merge variables, and duplicated premise atoms and insertions can be removed to simplify it, as shown in @rule-simplify-example.
 We additionally attempt to remove unifications by merging variables directly, which fails if both variables are mentioned in the premise, since that would change the semantics of the rule.
-For `rewrite` statements (example in @rule-simplify-example), this is essentially equivalent to common subexpression elimination where we additionally remove actions that also appear in the premise.
+For `rewrite` statements (as in @rule-simplify-example), this is essentially equivalent to common subexpression elimination where we additionally remove actions that also appear in the premise.
-Unfortunately, this can cause variables to be written twice or even introduce cycles.
+//Unfortunately, this can cause variables to be written twice or even introduce cycles.
+This can be
-This can be solved by replacing entry (get-or-default for the the eclass of an enode) with a plain insert.
-This occured in @example_generated_code, the last action is an insert into `add` instead of entry.
+//solved by replacing entry (get-or-default for the the eclass of an enode) with a plain insert.

-== Merging rules during query planning #footnote[Eqlog @eqlog does a simpler version of this where it eliminates identical rules.] <idea_trie_queries>
+//This occured in @example_generated_code, the last action is an insert into `add` instead of entry.

+== Trie queries <idea_trie_queries>

-Typically, rules have overlapping premises, in particular when generating copies of a rule for semi-naive evaluation.
-To benefit from this, rules can form a trie (prefix tree) in terms of their premise atoms, concretely, this is shown in @trie-ir.
-This reduces the number of joins and removes redundant actions.
+Rules typically have overlapping premises, in particular when generating many slightly different variants of rules for semi-naive evaluation.
+To benefit from this, rules can be run together as a trie (prefix tree) of premise atoms.
+As shown in @trie-ir, this reduces the number of joins and removes redundant actions.

 #figure(
   placement: top,